bsugiarto24/exponent-push-expressjs/README.md

 # exponent-push-expressjs

-Simple server to broadcast all devices with Push Notification (using Exponent Backend).
+Simple server to broadcast all devices with push notification with use of ExpressJS and Exponent Backend.